psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-The item at the Council meeting referred to by Mr. Mew was presumbaly the bye-law for suppressing disorderly houses following any complaint from two or more householders.
+The item at the Council meeting referred to by Mr. Mew was presumably the bye-law for suppressing disorderly houses following any complaint from two or more householders.

 ```{admonition} The more easy suppression of disorderly houses, August, 1851
 :class: dropdown